 Neonatal Palliative Care Project

 It improves the experience and outcomes for families during a time of crisis, specifically when their baby is not expected to survive, or when a baby has multiple complex health needs with an uncertain future.

-“When I was first talking about palliative care on neonatal units about 15 to 20 years ago, many of my colleagues said there’s no such thing as neonatal palliative care, there’s either death or there’s survival.
-Thankfully, neonatal palliative care is now recognised as essential in supporting babies with life limiting conditions, end of life care and supporting his or her family during this devastating time.” – Alex Mancini
+‘When I was first talking about palliative care on neonatal units about 15 to 20 years ago, many of my colleagues said there’s no such thing as neonatal palliative care, there’s either death or there’s survival.
+Thankfully, neonatal palliative care is now recognised as essential in supporting babies with life limiting conditions, end of life care and supporting his or her family during this devastating time.’ – Alex Mancini